shejz/OCR/OCR Bank Check/README.md

 The MICR E-13B font, commonly used for bank check recognition.
 We’ll be OCR’ing this bank check font using OpenCV
 ![](https://github.com/shejz/OCR/blob/main/OCR%20Bank%20Check/Bank%20Check%20OCR%20Part%20I/MICR%20E-13B%20font.jpg)

+**MICR (Magnetic Ink Character Recognition)** is a financial industry technology for processing documents.
+You will often find this magnetic ink in the E-13B format on the bottom of account statements and checks.

+The E-13B variant of MICR contains 14 characters:

+numerals: digits 0-9
+- ⑆ transit: bank branch delimiter
+- ⑇ amount: transaction amount delimiter
+- ⑈ on-us: customer account number delimiter
+- ⑉ dash: number delimiter (between routing and account number, for example)